Darelbi/Digital-Laws-Proposal/Artificial Intelligence Regulation Act/AI Act/README.md

 ### Mandatory AI Disclosure:

 12. All entities must identify if any service they offer or use internally involves AI systems.
+All entities must know which service they offer are AI-based services, and the same for the services they consume.
-Clearly disclose this information to all users.
+Entities should clearly disclose this information to all users.
 The disclosure must be Clear and Accessible: Easily understandable and readily available to users.
 The disclosure must be publicly available, and any change to it (including the first disclosure made to obey this law) must always be